-Traditional project management is a universal practice which includes a set of developed techniques used for planning, estimating, and controlling activities.
-The aim of those techniques is to reach a desired result on time, within budget, and in accordance with specifications.
+Traditional project management is a universal practice that includes a set of developed techniques used for planning, estimating, and controlling activities.
+The aim of those techniques is to reach the desired result on time, within budget, and in accordance with specifications.

 Traditional project management is mainly used on projects where activities are completed in a sequence and there are rarely any changes.

 The concept of traditional project management is based on predictable experience and predictable tools.
-Each project follow the same lifecycle, which includes five stages: initiating, planning, executing, controling, and closing.
+Each project follows the same lifecycle, which includes five stages: initiating, planning, executing, controlling, and closing.

-Although project management was first introduced as a discipline during the 1950’s, it has been around for thousand of years and has been used in creating some of the biggest projects, from the Great Pyramids to the Transcontinental Railroad.
+Although project management was first introduced as a discipline during the 1950s, it has been around for thousands of years and has been used in creating some of the biggest projects, from the Great Pyramids to the Transcontinental Railroad.